Nick-Bertoldo/Aspen-x-bw25_app/README.md

 Before you begin, ensure you have met the following requirements:

-- Aspen plus
+- Aspen plus software;
-- ecoinvent licence
+- ecoinvent licence;
 - brightway 2.5: To install bw you can follow the instructions present in this repository:  https://github.com/brightway-lca/brightway25
+- A brightway project with ecoinvent (https://docs.brightway.dev/en/latest/content/cheatsheet/importing.html).

 ## 🔧 Installation